MasterCruelty/BikeSharingProject/README.md

 ### What is it?
 This is a Bike sharing simulator.
 You register and buy a subscription and you rent a bike, then you give back to the system and you pay.
 ### Requirements
 You have to install MySQL DBMS to import my dumps.
-Connector file .jar is already in this repo.
+Connector file .jar is already in this repo.<br>
+If you would like to open the .mdj file you need to install StarUML.

 ---